Antonio López de Santa Anna: Rebellion against the Mexican Empire of Iturbide, 1822–1823

-Iturbide, now Emperor Augustin I, rewarded Santa Anna with the command of the vital port of Veracruz, the gateway from the Gulf of Mexico to the rest of the nation and site of a customs house.
-However, Iturbide subsequently removed Santa Anna from the post, prompting Santa Anna to rise in rebellion in December 1822 against Iturbide.
-He already had significant power in his home region of Veracruz, and "he was well along the path to becoming the regional caudillo."
-Santa Anna claimed in his Plan of Veracruz that he rebelled because Iturbide had dissolved the Constituent Congress.
-He also promised to support free trade with Spain, an important principle for his home region of Veracruz.
+Iturbide, now Emperor Augustin I, of the newly formed Mexican Empire, rewarded Santa Anna with the command of the vital port of Veracruz, the gateway from the Gulf of Mexico to the rest of the nation and site of a customs house.
+However, Iturbide subsequently removed Santa Anna from the post, prompting Santa Anna to rise in rebellion with Guadalupe Victoria and Guerrero in December 1822 against Iturbide.

+Santa Anna already had significant power in his home region of Veracruz, and "he was well along the path to becoming the regional caudillo."
+He claimed in his Plan of Veracruz that he rebelled because Iturbide had dissolved the Constituent Congress in October.
+Santa Anna also promised to support free trade with Spain, an important principle for his home region of Veracruz.

 Although Santa Anna's initial rebellion was important, Iturbide had loyal military men who were able to hold their own against the rebels in Veracruz.
 However, former insurgent leaders Guerrero and Nicolás Bravo, who had supported Iturbide's Plan de Iguala, returned to their base in southern Mexico and raised a rebellion against Iturbide.
 The commander of imperial forces in Veracruz, who had fought against the rebels, changed sides and joined the rebels.
-The new coalition proclaimed the Plan of Casa Mata, which called for the end of the monarchy, restoration of the Constituent Congress, and creation of a republic and a federal system.
+On February 1, 1823, the new coalition proclaimed the Plan of Casa Mata, which called for the end of the monarchy, restoration of the Constituent Congress, and creation of a republic and a federal system.

-No longer the main player in the movement against Iturbide or the creation of new political arrangements, Santa Anna sought to regain his position as a leader and marched forces to Tampico, then to San Luis Potosí, proclaiming his role as the "protector of the federation".
+With his forces defecting to the rebels, Iturbide decided to abdicate on 19 March 1823.
+No longer the main player in the movement against Iturbide or the creation of new political arrangements, Santa Anna sought to regain his position as a leader and marched forces to Tampico, then to San Luis Potosí, proclaiming in support of a federal republic and his role as the "protector of the federation".

 Representatives from San Luis Potosí and other north-central regions, such as Michoacán, Querétaro, and Guanajuato, met to decide their own position towards the federation.
 Santa Anna pledged his military forces to the protection of these key areas.
 "He attempted, in other words, to co-opt the movement, the first of many examples in his long career where he placed himself as the head of a generalized movement so it would become an instrument of his advancement."